mlund/webtest/_pages/analysis.md

 `nstep=0`      |  Interval between samples

-This will insert a non-perturbing ghost molecule into the system and calculate a Widom average to measure the free energy of the insertion process, _i.e._ the excess chemical potential:
+This will insert a non-perturbing ghost molecule into the system and calculate a Widom average[^Widom63] to measure the free energy of the insertion process, _i.e._ the excess chemical potential: